andyl/conpipe/README.md

 ## Tableau Integration

-Adding `use Conpipe.TableauAdapter` to a converter provides a `convert/4` function that allows it to be called from Tableau.
+Adding `use Conpipe.TableauAdapter` to a converter provides a `convert/4` function that can be called directly from Tableau.

 ```elixir
 defmodule MyConverter do